this-girl-tech/dev-confusion-to-clarity/MongoDB vs MySQL.md

+MongoDB vs MySQL — Which One Should You Use?

 ❓ My Confusion:
 Some tutorials used MongoDB, others used MySQL.
 I had no idea what was right for a beginner.
 NoSQL?
 Relational?
 Indexes?
 It felt overwhelming.